Content Audit: A Step-by-Step Guide

 Next, look at the bottom of the list, the posts that perform the poorest.
 Ask yourself these questions:

 - Why did it fail?

-- What’s the rationale for keeping it?
+- If not, what’s the rationale for keeping it?

 What can you change quickly to improve results?
-Remember, the most sustainable (and agile) approach is to do more of what works, less of what doesn’t, and iterate over time.
+Remember, the most sustainable approach is to do more of what works, less of what doesn’t, and iterate over time.
 Small experiments like this one can help.